-Wordpress developers used to search for what is a premium theme?
-What is free WordPress themes?
-WordPress free vs premium plan: Which one is the best?
+Wordpress developers used to search for what are premium themes & free WordPress themes?
+Which one is the best in WordPress free vs premium plan?
 How to choose between free vs premium WordPress themes?
-Do you need a hosting site for WordPress to start a blog?
 What does self-hosted WordPress mean?
 How much does it cost to buy a WordPress theme?
 WordPress hosted vs self hosted?
 How much is a WordPress premium account?
-What are the pros and cons of using free vs premium WordPress themes?
-What are the pros & cons, advantages, and disadvantages?
-Which is right for your website or blog?
+What are the pros, cons, advantages, and disadvantages of using free vs premium WordPress themes?
+What's the difference and which is right for your website or blog, for a business blog/eCommerce site?
 Free or Premium WordPress Themes: What should be your choice?
-What's the difference?
-What is wordpress website hosting costs min?
-Which is the better option for business blog/eCommerce site?
 Premium WordPress Themes: What do you pay for?
 Why you should go for the premium over the free WordPress templates?
-And so many questions...
+And so many questions.

 If you’re a novice to web design industry, you may be wondering what the difference between free and premium WordPress themes is (except price), and which ones you’d better go for.
 This question is a pretty reasonable one.
 If it’s the dilemma that’s bothering you, you’re in the right place.
 If there is the confusion between deciding to go premium WordPress or continuing with the free account, then the answer is simple.